harrisoncramer/harrisoncramer.me/src/markdown-pages/setting-up-docker-with-terraform-and-ec2.md

 This tutorial will show you how to get an EC2 instance (or many) up and running with Docker installed in a repeatable, and stateful way.

+## What are we building?

+We'll create a number of components:
+1. The VPC (virtual private cloud) that holds our resources
+2. The subnet within the VPC
+3. The Route Table and Internet Gateway to make our resources available to the internet at specific IP addresses
+4. The EC2 instance, with Docker installed
+5. Security Groups (like a firewall) to manage access to the instance

+This may seem like a lot of configuration for a simple Docker container—it is!
+Normally, you can create the EC2 instances into the default VPC.
+Why shouldn't we do that here?

+In Terraform, it's best practice to create _all_ your infrastructure from scratch so that when you cleanup, or run `terrafom destroy`, all of your resources will be deleted, including your VPC.

+This architecture will allow us to easily deploy more containers in the future if we choose, and easily tear down our application.

 ## Configuring the AWS provider

 Within your project directory (I'm partial to creating a separate infrastructure folder for my Terraform files) create a `main.tf` file.
 This file will contain our AWS provider.